kptdev/kpt/site/book/05-developing-functions/04-developing-in-Typescript.md

   - An extensive ecosystem of tooling (e.g. IDE support)
   - A comprehensive catalog of well-supported libraries
   - Robust community support and detailed documentation
-- **Idomatic:** The TS SDK provides a different level of abstraction compared to the Go library we saw previously.
+- **Idiomatic:** The TS SDK provides a different level of abstraction compared to the Go library we saw previously.
 Instead of exposing the low-level YAML AST, resources are marshalled into native Typescript objects.
 As a result, you get a more idiomatic and high-level abstraction.
 Ideally, you should work with